Child Pornography Defense Attorney Massachusetts

 Preserve any evidence that might support your defense

-Write down everything you remember about how police contacted you
+Write down everything you remember about how law enforcement contacted you and what was said

 Follow all court orders and conditions of release exactly